puthujjana/theragatha/content/en/theragatha/sujato/chapter-one/correct/thag1.47.md

 bookHidden: true
 ---

-# 1.47 Samiddhi (4)
+# 1.47 Ujjaya

-The Blessed One taught me the Dhamma,
+Homage to the Buddha, the hero,
-For the abandoning of all attachments,
+Freed in every way.
-For the ending of craving,
+Abiding in the fruits of your practice,
-For dispassion, cessation, and nibbāna.
+I live without defilements.

 ## Notes